 The best fashion coffee table books you can buy include Tom Ford 001 and 002, Issey Miyake, and The Impossible Collection of Watches.

 A good coffee table book can add a lot to your interiors, with well-designed covers, and topics that reflect your personal tastes.
 Choose one that communicates your interests to your guests, as well as one that will teach them something new.

 What is the best size for a coffee table book?

 You’re going to want to choose coffee table books, of course, as a function of how big your coffee table actually is.
-The ideal size is around 10-inches in height, where anything smaller will lack the presence to make an impact.
+The ideal size is around 10 inches in height, whereas anything smaller will lack the presence to make an impact.